Borrowdale, Harare

-Borrowdale is a residential suburb in the north of Harare, Zimbabwe, which ranks among the most affluent and prestigious residential areas in the country.
+Borrowdale is a residential suburb in the north of Harare, Zimbabwe.
 It forms part of the Northeast suburbs of the city of Harare, with a population of 28,929 as of the Zimbabwe 2022 Census.

-Borrowdale is home to many notable schools, institutions, an arena, a pool, libraries and a number of parks and the prestigious Borrowdale Race Course.
+Borrowdale is home to the Borrowdale Race Course.
 Traditionally, the community of Borrowdale has been a wealthy one associated with the local elite, having been at one point the richest community in Zimbabwe.
-Today it competes with Hogerty Hill and Borrowdale Brooke for the title.

 The area is made up of the sub-neighbourhoods of Helensvale, Borrowdale Brooke, Philadelphia, Balentien Park, Crowhill Views, Brookeview and Pomona.
 The suburb has numerous high-end shopping areas such Sam Levy's Village and Borrowdale Brooke Centre.
-The area is one of the most sought after and expensive places to live in Harare.
 There are private schools within the area which include St. John's College, St. John's Preparatory School and The Heritage School.

 History

 The name "Borrowdale" comes from the Old Scandinavian term borgardalr, which means "the valley of the fort".
 Captain John Henry Borrow commanded B Troop of the Salisbury Horse Volunteers.
 Born on 17 March 1865 (baptised 29 June 1865, Lanivet, Cornwall), the eldest son of the Rev. Henry John Borrow of Cornwall and later Canterbury and his wife Anne Kendall Borrow (nee Ward) who had married at Bodmin on 9 July 1863.
 He arrived in the Cape in 1882.
 In March 1887 with his friends Frank Johnson and Maurice Heany they went on a prospecting expedition to Mashonaland and ended up setting up the area as an estate (Borrowdale) that combined residential and farming areas.
 The estate consisted of 22,275 hectares of land spreading out northwards.
 The estate was purchased at the price of 17.5 cents per hectare.
 Borrow worked with his colleagues Heany and Johnson to produce vegetables and other products on the farm.

 Borrow built a dam on the Borrowdale Brooke river in 1892 – the first in Rhodesia – and started to grow a variety of crops for the nascent town.
-The dam was used for many years for irrigation but was subsequently destroyed in 1939 after serious flooding.
+The dam was used for many years for irrigation but was destroyed in 1939 after serious flooding.

-In 1897, the area was acquired by United Goldfields Company which briefly ventured into livestock production but the enterprise was a failure.
+In 1897, the area was acquired by United Goldfields Company which briefly ventured into livestock production, but the enterprise was a failure.
 The area was then developed into residential plots and this resulted in the emergence of residential estates such as Helensvale, Hatcliffe, Greystone Park, Quinnington, and Glen Forest.

-During the twentieth century, Borrowdale became a wealthy suburb; a then wooded, residential enclave dotted with many green spaces.
-It is known for its notable residents including many members of parliament, intellectuals, business people, ambassadors, and other professionals.
-The list included the former president Robert Mugabe whose home is known as the "Blue Roof," one of the largest properties in the area.
+During the twentieth century, Borrowdale became a wealthy suburb.
+It holds the home of former president Robert Mugabe, the "Blue Roof", one of the largest properties in the area.